Tacodiva/Minecraft-Seed-Cracker/README.md

 Seeds like 3078515690265 can be found with this.
 In that seed, the first 19 melons broken will yield the maximum number of melon slices.

-This project has two different entrypoint files, `main.c` which is a very standard multithreaded implimentation of the search, and `main_simd.c` which is a far more impressive SIMD implimentation, which works 2-3x faster than the "simple" version.
+This project has three different entrypoint files, `main.c` which is a very standard multithreaded implimentation of the search, and `main_simd.c` which is a far more impressive SIMD implimentation, which works 2-3x faster than the "simple" version and `main_vk.c` which is a GPU Vulkan computer-shader implimentation.

-I plan on looking into a GPU computer-shader driven implimentation of this algorithm too, not sure how much faster it will end up being, though.

 Thanks to Matthew Bolan for the math behind the algorithm, and to [this sample implimentation of said algorithm](https://gist.github.com/mjtb49/f3e01e3355178d2bb6c814606971c374).